worktheclock/replit.github.io/tutorials/static-site-generator.md

 ![Shell tab](/images/tutorials/static-site-generator/shell.png)

-This should bring up the Repl.it web view with your home page, as below.
+This should bring up the Replit web view with your home page, as below.
 Click on each of the links to visit the post pages.

 ![Blog homepage](/images/tutorials/static-site-generator/homepage-blog.png)